pietroleonardi42/pietroleonardi42.github.io/content/first-publications/HIP_2025/index.md

 ---
-title: " Transit timing variations in HIP 41378: CHEOPS and TESS confirm a non-transiting sixth planet in the system⋆ "
+title: " Transit timing variations in HIP 41378: CHEOPS and TESS confirm a non-transiting sixth planet in the system"
 authors:
 - admin
 - et al.